-Attending the mandatory professional development offerings prior to your internship work term is vital to your success in the program.
+Attending the mandatory professional development offerings prior to your first co-op work term is vital to your success in the co-op program.
 You will complete the following professional development activities:

 Resume Workshop

 The resume workshop details will be emailed to you.
 Prior to this workshop, it is expected that you have reviewed the resume module on the co-op Moodle site and created a first draft of your resume and reference list.